 Kane signed with RCA Nashville in 2016 and at the end of that year, he released his first complete album which he named Kane Brown on 2nd December 2016.
 Again in 2017, Kane became the first artist who had a lot of his singles on all five charts of Billboard country.
 As a black country singer, his second album was released in 2018 and became the first position on the billboard 200

 4. Aaron Neville

-Neville has also recorded songs with his brothers with their name being The Neville Brothers.
-Neville at 80 years announced in May of 2021 that he had retired from doing tours but he may record some albums for him to perform during special occasions.
+Neville has also recorded songs with his brothers, their name being The Neville Brothers.
+Neville at 80 years announced in May of 2021 that he had retired from doing tours but he may record some albums for him to perform on special occasions.

-Charles managed to have quite a number of his singles all through his career reach the top 40 on various charts for Billboard.
+Charles managed to have quite a number of his singles throughout his career reach the top 40 on various charts for Billboard.

-Charles received the National Meds of Arts, the Kennedy Center Honors as well as the Polar Music Prize.
-He also managed to win a total of 17 Grammy Awards, five being posthumous.
+Charles received the National Meds of Arts, the Kennedy Center Honors, and the Polar Music Prize.
+He also won a total of 17 Grammy Awards, five being posthumous.
 He died in 2004 due to liver failure complications.